-All of the Company's financial liabilities are recognised initially at fair value and are subsequently measured at amortised cost using the effective interest rate method.
+All of the Company's financial liabilities are recognised initially at fair value and in the case of loans and borrowings and payables, net of directly attributable transaction costs.
+Financial liabilities are subsequently measured at amortised cost using the effective interest rate method.
 Amortisation and foreign exchange gains and losses are recognised in the income statement.